 Poke holes in your butterfly.
 Keep in mind you need the holes to be symmetrical.
 I used a sharp pencil to poke the holes in our cardboard butterflies.

 You can either let your children create their own butterflies or you can start them for your kids.
-I started them since this was a new word they are learning.
+I started them since this was a new term for them.
 I decorated half of the butterflies and invited them to finish the butterflies.

 My boys were excited to get going on their butterflies and started searching the yard for matching flowers.